To Botox or Not to Botox

 Clearly there is no prohibition in the Bible, but there are many cautions against putting our hope in external beauty.
 And yes, there are medical reasons for some procedures, so strict dos and don’ts can’t be created.

 When I turned 60–still sounds impossible–I was having a momentary moment of mourning in front of the bathroom mirror one day.
 Wondering where the glow had gone, where the wrinkles had come from and when.
 It seemed so sudden.
 Standing there I asked the Lord, “Would it be ok if I fixed this?”
 He didn’t say no. He didn’t say yes.
-What He did say was, “Do not lay up for yourself treasures on earth, but instead lay up treasures in heaven where moth and rust won’t corrupt.”
+What He did do was bring a verse in Matthew to mind.